Eirinintz/Public-library-internship-Sparta/week-02/week-02-report.md

 django-admin startproject Project 1
 ```

-A new folder named excel_form_app will be created in your current path.
+A new folder named Project 1 will be created in your current path.
 Automatically, a file named excel_form_app will be created, which contains the files:

 - settings.py
 - urls.py